Lachanophobia/TSharp.UnitOfWorkGenerator.EFCore/README.md

 ![Alt Text](https://media.giphy.com/media/lnn1mBfmq15mV4yvT1/giphy.gif)

 # Extend
 All classes are partials and all methods are virtual.
 So you can extend your repositories and override the default methods!
+Just remember to use the namespaces you provided in the appsettings.

 ```csharp
 using TSharp.UnitOfWorkGenerator.API.Entities;